splunk/public-o11y-docs/apm/apm-spans-traces/trace-analyzer.rst

 Explore trace duration
 --------------------------

 When you view :guilabel:`Trace Duration`, the real-time chart shows a heatmap of traces by duration.
+The heatmap represents 3 dimensions of data:

+#.
+Time on the x-axis
+#.
+Trace duration on the y-axis
+#.
+The traces (or requests) per second are represented by the heatmap shades

 Select and drag over the bars in the chart to select a specific time period and trace duration range.
 Select :guilabel:`Filter to selection` to add a time range filter and a min and max duration filter.